 If you have a severe buildup of plaque and tartar, you very likely need to see your dentist for a deep cleaning.

-If you don’t have dental insurance, let Flossy help you find a deep cleaning service at a discount.
+If you don’t have dental insurance or are worried about whether or not you’re covered, let Flossy help you find a deep cleaning service at a discount.
 With our network of dental professionals, you’ll get a high-quality deep cleaning at a fraction of the cost.